HiAS7/The-Sauce-Book-Online/_classes/Ranger.md

 increasing the harm you inflict on it.
 As a bonus action, you designate one creature you can see within 60 feet of you as the target of this feature.
-The first time each turn that you hit that target with a weapon attack, it takes an extra 1d6 damage from the weapon.\
+The first time each turn that you hit that target with a weapon attack, it takes an extra 1d6 damage from the weapon.<br/>
 This benefit lasts until you finish a short or long rest.
 It ends early if you designate a different creature.
 ##### Extra Attack